Swim Meet Etiquette

 - VOLUNTEER in some capacity at each meet.

-- Hydrate after each event; remove your swimmers swim cap so as to prevent possible over heating.
+- Hydrate after each event.
+Swimmers should remove their caps so as to prevent possible overheating.

 - Check the posted results at the pool and record them in your swim meet record book.